drhsqlite/fossil-mirror/www/gitusers.md

 It’s a shorter command because we deduce `repo.fossil` and the `repo/` working directory from the last element of the path in the URI.
-If you wanted to override both inferences, you’d say:
+If you wanted to override both deductions, you’d say:

         fossil clone --workdir foo https://example.com/repo/bar

-That gets you `bar.fossil` with a `foo/` working directory.
+That gets you `bar.fossil` with a `foo/` working directory alongside it.

 [mcw]:   ./ckout-workflows.md#mcw
 [wsyml]: https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/